milonmaze/privacy-terms-observatory/foundation.wikimedia.org/wiki/Donor_privacy_policy/en.md

 Donor Privacy Policy (2009)

-Please note that in the event of any differences in meaning or interpretation between the original English version of this Donor Privacy Policy and a translation, the original English version takes precedence.
+Please note that in the event of any differences in meaning or interpretation between the original English version of this content and a translation, the original English version takes precedence.

-Category: Policies/en
++/-
+translate
+Privacy-related pages
+Privacy policy
+FAQ
+Glossary of key terms
+Subpoena FAQ
+Data retention guidelines
+Cookie statement
+Access to nonpublic personal data
+Confidentiality agreement
+How to sign
+Underage exemptions
+Noticeboard
+Donor privacy policy
+Categories: Policies/enPrivacy policy/en